-- Once you have an account, go to the Google Accounts page and select Merchant Center from the center column.
+- Once you have an account, go to the Google Accounts page.

 - Follow the instructions on the screen and click Save Updates.

-- The Google Merchant Center Dashboard will now be displayed with a message telling you to verify your website's URL.
+- The Google Merchant Center Dashboard will now display a message telling you to verify your website's URL.

-- You can verify your account by following the instructions for Alternate Methods:
+- Verify your account by following the instructions for Alternate Methods:

 - After you verify your account, a message asking you to claim the site will be displayed.
 Click the link, after which the settings will look like this:

-- Select the Target Country from the dropdown.
+- Select Target Country from the drop-down menu.

 - Enter the file name for the XML document your store will export to Google Merchant Center (e.g. myproducts.xml).